HusseinBakri/TransformMeshToGIFSprite/README.md

 # TransformMeshIntoGIFandSprite
-A Python 3 tool that transforms a 3D model / 3D Mesh from OBJ format or GLTF (need some changes in code) into a GIF file and into a CSS Sprite image file using the Blender Python API and other tools.
+A Python 3 tool that transforms a 3D model / 3D Mesh from OBJ format or Collada (need some changes in code) into a GIF file and into a CSS Sprite image file using the Blender Python API and other tools.

 ## Introduction
-Ever wondered when you go to https://sketchfab.com/ on a browser that do not support WebGL, How you get sort of 360 view of the 3D model in a clever way.
-Well actually it is not like it is an actual 360 image but a clever technique called **3D Spriting** or **360 Spriting**.
+Ever wondered when you go to https://sketchfab.com/ on a browser that do not support WebGL, How you get sort of 360 view of the 3D model in a clever way?
+Well, actually it is not like it is an actual 360 image but a clever technique called **3D Spriting** or **360 Spriting**.

 A lot of similar repositories to Sketchfab (https://sketchfab.com/ ), provide such technique and it can be used to showcase or mimic a 3D model on less capable devices especially mobile devices just with a bunch of images taken from different venture points of a certain 3D model.
 I believe it is quite handy in a lot of cases.